 Wondering how you can get your hands on one of these miraculous machines?
 White-noise machines are available online and in most stores, but if you’re working with a limited budget, there’s no need to spring for a pricy, purpose-built sleep aid.
 White noise is easy to produce at home.
 Have an old AM/FM radio?
 Find some quality static, and turn it up!
 Fans also produce soothing sounds and have the added benefit of reducing your little one’s risk of SIDS.
 You can also pick up a free, white noise-generating app for your smartphone—a great, on-the-go option.

 If you do choose to purchase something, keep it simple.
 According to Dr. Harvey Karp, author of “The Happiest Baby on the Block,” harsh, “whooshing” sounds work much better than the sound of a heartbeat or a soft rain.
 Designer soundscapes often featuring crescendos, animal noises, and other distracting elements and should be avoided.

 Using Your Machine

 Now that you’ve settled on the right machine, you’re probably wondering how best to use it.
 What volume works best?
 How loud is too loud?

 The answer depends on what you’re trying to accomplish.
 If you have an inconsolable infant on your hands, you’ll need to turn the volume up.
 According to Dr. Karp, white noise needs to meet or exceed the noise level of your baby’s crying in order to be effective.
 Once your little one has calmed down, adjust the volume to the level of a soft shower.
 If it seems uncomfortably loud to you, feel free to turn it down.
 Your little one may be uncomfortable also.

-Looking for more ways to help your baby catch some Z’s?
-Create a sleep-centered nursery space with these helpful tips.
+Looking for more ways to help your baby catch some Zs?
+Try creating a sleep-centered nursery space.